It’s already late on Thursday evening. You wipe out your sweat and look at the computer’s clock at the top right of your desktop.

 You can’t have another angry email from your clients.
 You’ve already got one too many.
 The last late submission has cost you a client.

-You need to write faster like your life depend on it.
+You need to write web content faster like your life depends on it.
 Actually, your life does depend on it.
 But no matter what you do, the words seem to crawl lazily out of the keyboard.

-How to write fast?
+How to write web content fast?
 The answer is actually simple.
 But it might not be the one that you expected.